tiagomanunes/tiagomanunes.github.io/_writeups/administrator.md

 Now here I am, wanting to turn my career fully into offensive security, and having to accept that web applications and Active Directory will be a large chunk of my reality, at least for a while.
 Getting out of your comfort zone is never easy, and I did look at Active Directory in fear.
 Words are important to me, and I do think "fear" is ultimately the right word in these situations - we are afraid of getting hurt in some way by stepping out.

-The thing is, like [one of my favourite drummers](https://www.youtube.com/watch?v=2DdrwLk3pW8) once said, _"you become **really** old when you stop being willing to feel stupid for a bit"._ I didn't even know how to tell the difference between a local user and a domain user.
+The thing is, like [one of my favourite drummers](https://www.youtube.com/watch?v=2DdrwLk3pW8) once said, _"you become **really** old when you stop being willing to feel stupid for a bit"._ And boy did I feel stupid.
+I remember at some point asking what the difference was between a local user and a domain user.
 Hey, I'm no AD master now either, as a few upcoming write-ups will show.
 But at least I got to breeze through a box like this one.
 That's something.
 So this write-up is my way of telling you, if you find yourself doubting it, that it's _definitely_ worth it to feel stupid for a bit.

 Well, if you're still here, let's get back to the box.
 The exploitation chain is a series of ACL abuses, so BloodHound did all the work really.
 This made the Mission: Impossible theme feel a bit out of place, but still, lets go through it with the right soundtrack.